Skip to content

 United States

-Approximately 2,000 vessels and 20,000 seafarers remain trapped west of the Strait of Hormuz, according to the IMO (the UN's International Maritime Organisation).
-Secretary-General Arsenio Dominguez called the situation a "humanitarian crisis" 1.
-Cooks are stretching the last of their provisions.
-Ships are running out of drinking water.
-Seven seafarers have died and more than 20 vessels have been attacked since 1 March.
+Approximately 2,000 vessels and 20,000 seafarers remain stranded west of the strait of Hormuz, according to the International Maritime Organisation (IMO).
+Seven seafarers have died and more than 20 vessels have been attacked since 1 March; ships are running out of food and drinking water.

 Sources:ABC News